sageserpent-open/americium/README.markdown

 If you know of a better way of sharing reformatting settings / tooling, raise an issue.

+### Where is the Scaladoc? ###

+Sorry, while the API has been in development the author has concentrated on keeping the Javadoc up to date.
+Hopefully the Java and Scala APIs are similar enough to translate what is in the Javadoc that isn't captured in the Scala method names and signatures.
+Someday, but until then pull requests are welcome...

 ### The competition? ###

 In Scala, there is at least: